 To the Afrikaner identity this loss of being able to move around in public, to go to the park, to walk in the city center, to become non citizens, but getting in turn an ever bigger fancy house, is a grand Faustian bargain.
 And my anecdotal experience says that they hate it.

 Recently, as part of an exhibition of South African photographers in London, Roelof van Wyk explained why he thought his pictures of Afrikaners were a more up to date and sympathetic take on them than earlier, often non sympathetic pictures taken by non Afrikaners of Afrikaners, like that of Rodger Ballen and David Goldblatt.

 Van Wyk’s pictures show their subjects without any context, even without clothes, he wanted to play with the idea of the oppressive hand of the colonial ethnography.
 In his pictures Afrikaners are being objectified, analyzed like natives of yore.
-But he claims, they are natives, and what’s more, Afrikaners are now free to do what they want, they can for exmaple sleep with who they choose he said.
+But he claims, they are natives, and what’s more, Afrikaners are now free to do what they want, they can for example sleep with who they choose.

-What he achieved is something entirely different.
+What he achieved is something different I thought.
 And the contrast with what Goldblatt did is instructive.
 Goldblatt says of his work on Afrikaners:

 “Travelling through vast, sparsely populated parts of the country with my camera became a major part of my life at that time.
 I think that our landscape is an essential ingredient in any attempt at understanding not just the Afrikaner but all of us here.
 We have shaped the land and the land has shaped us.
 Often the land was unforgivingly harsh.
 Yet, the harsher the landscape the stronger the Afrikaners’ sense of belonging seemed to be.”